adelowo/naweown/readme.md

   - [] Facebook
   - [] Google
 - [] API
-  - [] Users' profile can be fetched
+  - [x] Users' profile can be fetched.
-  - [] User's items can be fetched.
+  - [x] User's items can be fetched.
+  - [x] All items can ve fetched.
-  - [] User's followers and those the user follows can be fetched.
+  - [x] All users can be fetched.

 ### Hey Yo, where is the (G)UI ?
 There currently isn't no GUI and ___i don't think there'd be one in the future___.
 I am just taking TDD for a test drive.